azkaban/azkaban/docs/useAzkaban.rst

 names must be unique in a project.

-Azkaban will validate the contents of the zip to make sure that dependencies are met and that there's no cyclical dependencies detected.
+Azkaban will validate the contents of the zip to make sure that dependencies are met and that there are no cyclical dependencies detected.
 If it finds any invalid flows, the upload will fail.

 Uploads overwrite all files in the project.
 Any changes made to jobs